RaghavpravinKS/sigpro/README.md

 We've created a Simulink model which takes input from phone's sensor and uses it to detect crash and overspeed detection of the bicycle.

 It continuously monitors the data from various sensors such as Gyroscope, Accelerometer, GPS sensor, Camera and microphone to get a sense of what's really happening around the phone.

+## Challenges faced
+While we started to solve our problem statement, we encountered many